These mini chai scones are a bit sweet, a bit spicy, and a whole lot tasty! A good compromise to cutting back on carbs while still getting your fix.

 For the glaze, whisk together the confectioner's sugar and reserved chai milk.
-Allow the scones to completely cool before drizzling the glaze over with a spoon.
+Allow the scones to completely cool before drizzling the glaze back and forth using a spoon.

 These chai scones are best eaten the day they are made, but can be frozen too.
 We like to eat ours warmed in the microwave or oven just a bit.

 For guests, I like to serve them on my tiered cake stand.
 A bit Downton Abbey if you know what I mean.

 Holiday Countdown Week 3:

 Did you get your tasks completed from week two?
 I started a new board on Pinterest to collect ideas for this year’s decorating scheme.
 If you’re looking for inspiration, check out All Things Christmas, a curation of some of the best posts by fellow home bloggers.

 Simply click on the image below to get your Week Three homework and free printable (note: it’s a post I put together last year but the tasks are still the same)!